 - Camera with plenty of backup SD cards and batteries

 There is absolutely no shortage of beers while in Ireland.
 Of course, almost everyone will go straight for the Guinness.
 However, you are definitely going to want to try the other “not so famous” brews.
 Our favorite, even over the classic Guinness?
 Murphy’s.
 If you are a lover of ciders as well, you won’t be disappointed.
 Just make sure you give everything an equal opportunity for taste testing!

 A trip to Ireland can be tough to plan out due to all your options.
-What tips would you give to fellow travelers wanting to head to the Green Isle?
+What “Traveling to Ireland Tips” would you give to fellow travelers wanting to head to the Green Isle?

 - 18 Tips On How To Budget Travel Ireland Like A Pro - March 11, 2020